Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Disadvantages:

 Traditional in-person medical care for GLP-1 therapy involves working with your primary care physician, endocrinologist, or obesity medicine specialist.
-This approach provides comprehensive medical evaluation, physical examination, and integration with your existing healthcare team.
+This approach provides thorough medical evaluation, physical examination, and integration with your existing healthcare team.

 The process typically begins with scheduling an appointment, which can take 2-8 weeks depending on specialist availability and location.
 During your visit, the doctor conducts a physical examination, reviews medical history, and may order laboratory tests to assess your suitability for GLP-1 therapy.